UPS Power Supply

 Subcategories

-An Uninterrupted Power Supply (UPS) is an electrical device that provides backup power via a battery to a load when regular utility power has been lost.
+An Uninterruptible Power Supplies (UPSs) are electrical devices that provide backup power via a battery to a load when regular utility power has been lost.
 Depending on the UPS, some can provide protection against voltage spikes or power surges that help protect any equipment that is connected to the UPS.
 UPSs are not intended to be used for long periods of time.
 Typically, they are only used for short periods of time to provide critical backup power until an alternative power source can be provided.

 UPSs allow any electrical equipment connected to it to continue to run in the event of a power outage.
 For example, control cabinets in industrial applications can be kept running, making sure that the critical monitoring and controlling functions are not interrupted.
 UPSs allow enough time to save data on a computer that might be in jeopardy, due to a sudden power outage.
 UPSs can also act as a bridge while the backup generator is coming online and synchronizing with the electrical system.